Covid19R/covid19_package_template/README.md

     [usethis](https://usethis.r-lib.org/index.html) calls that you use
     to create the library in setupcode.R

+  - File [an issue to let us and others know what you are working on](https://github.com/Covid19R/covid19R/issues) with the start a new package template\!
+We want to support you, cheer you on, and provide any help you need\!

   - Take the running list of what to do below and turn all of this into a github issue in your repo, replacing each `-` with a `- [ ]` in order to create a checklist for creation and release\!
 Also, that